How eCommerce Testing Prevents Lost Sales

 Regular testing of middle-ware is essential because it’s where a massive amount of data transfer occurs, including information regarding pricing, discounts, and purchase history.
 An experienced QA team will perform operational verification of middle-ware functions and uncover any defects at the modular or code level.

-Testing is also required to ensure seamless communication with credit card companies and other third party sites.
+API testing is also required to ensure seamless communication with credit card companies and other third party sites.
 A skilled eCommerce QA team can automate the process so tests are executed each time the build system generates a new version of code, saving time for the development team.

 Don’t Forget the Back-end